A Non-invasive Treatment Backed by Technology

 Catching It Early

 Prostate cancer occurs when cells in the prostate gland grow out of control.
-In Singapore, it is now the most common cancer among men, based on 2017 to 2021 data from Singapore Cancer Registry, heightening interest in the various treatment options in early stage prostate cancer that can reduce possible treatment-related side effects1.
+In Singapore, it is now the most common cancer among men, based on 2018 to 2022 data from Singapore Cancer Registry Annual Report 20221, heightening interest in the various treatment options in early-stage prostate cancer that can reduce possible treatment-related side effects.

 Prostate cancer, especially in the early stages, often does not cause changes in the urinary or sexual function.

 “Men may not have any urination problems or blood in the urine.
 In fact, most of them feel perfectly well, so unfortunately, prostate cancer may be detected much later,” said Dr Chong.
-In Singapore Cancer Registry data for year 2017, as much as 30.7 percent of Singapore patients are already in late Stage 4 cancer when they are first diagnosed2.
+In Singapore Cancer Registry data prostate cancer detected between 2018 to 2022, as much as 30.2 percent of Singapore patients are already in late Stage 4 cancer when they are first diagnosed1.

 Testing men with no noticeable symptoms is one practical approach to detect prostate cancer in the early stages.
 This is done either through a blood test that looks for a protein called Prostate Specific Antigen (PSA), or a digital rectal examination, where a urologist feels the prostate gland for any unusual hard lumps or nodules.